Create a Website Account - Manage notification subscriptions, save form progress and more.

 Call Animal Services, and tell them where the dog is, the color of it and whether you are able to hold the dog for animal control to pick up from your residence.
 If at all possible, please bring the animal to the shelter.

-According to city ordinance, Chapter 6, Section 6-38 Cruelty to Animals, cruelty consist of, but is not limited to:
+According to Chapter 6, Section 43 of the City of Killeen Code of Ordinances, animal cruelty consists of but is not limited to:

 Call Animal Services at 254-526-4455 and give the address where it is taking place and what you saw.
 If you can, take a picture to document the incident.